Queryable Encryption

 Installation

-In addition to Django MongoDB Backend’s regular installation and configuration steps, Queryable Encryption requires installing optional Python dependencies and the Automatic Encryption Shared Library.
+In addition to Django MongoDB Backend’s regular installation and configuration steps, Queryable Encryption requires PyMongo 4.16.0 or later, as well as some additional Python dependencies that can be installed like so:

 $ pip install 'django-mongodb-backend[encryption]'

-Next, download the Automatic Encryption Shared Library.
+You’ll also have to download the Automatic Encryption Shared Library.
 You can choose the latest version, even if it doesn’t match your MongoDB server version.
-After extracting the archive, configure the crypt_shared_lib_path.
+Extract the shared library from the archive.
+You’ll use the path to it in the next step (see crypt_shared_lib_path).

 Configuring the DATABASES setting